You must have access to the Account section and Manage Users permission to add and edit users.

-- Be sure to flag Account, Billing and Technical contacts when applicable.
-There should be at least one primary contact for each of these in your account.
+- Be sure to flag Account, Billing, and Technical contacts when applicable.
+There should be at least one contact for each of these in your account.

 Set user permissions

 Email permissions give access to viewing and starting email campaigns.
-Two additional privileges can be granted:
+Three additional privileges can be granted:

 Design Library permissions

-Design Library permissions give access to WordFly editors (Email Editor, Pages Editor, Blocks Editor, Image Editor), as well as the Media library and Classic Editor legacy tools (background themes and content themes).
+Design Library permissions give access to WordFly editors (Email Editor, Pages Editor, Blocks Editor, Image Editor), as well as the Media library.
 Users with Design Library access can do the following actions: